 No products in the cart.

-A Walk Down DIY Memory Lane
+A Walk Down DIY Memory Lane – Carriage Clock

-In modern society, we have so many different DIY projects suitable for everyone from a beginner or amateur hobbyist all the way through to the advanced craftsperson.
+In modern society, we have so many different DIY projects suitable for everyone.
+From a beginner or amateur hobbyist all the way through to the advanced craftsperson.
 These DIY projects can fall into the range of small household hacks to the construction of major structures.
 However, the hobbyists in the past may have had a different variety of projects that were popular in the olden days.

 One of the more popular items to construct at home were the carriage clocks.
 These clocks were invented by Abraham-Louis Breguet to be used by Napoleon Bonaparte in 1812.
 Here at Cape Watch, many of us have seen these old rectangular clocks in our grandparents’ homes.
 This is due to the fact that they were later used as a traditional retirement gift from the employer to long serving employees.